Samsung/tizen-docs/docs/application/web/guides/multimedia/jpeg-exif.md

 You can access and modify EXIF information in a JPEG file (with the common `.jpg` extension).

-The Exif API is mandatory for Tizen mobile, wearable, and TV profiles, which means that it is supported on all mobile, wearable, and TV devices.
-All mandatory APIs are supported on the Tizen Emulators.
+The Exif API is mandatory for Tizen Mobile, Wearable, and TV profiles, which means that it is supported on all mobile, wearable, and TV devices.
+All mandatory APIs are supported on the Tizen emulators.

 The main features of the Exif API include: